-You need to join the housing register before you can view and apply to move into available council properties
+You need to join the housing register before you can view and apply to move into available council or housing association properties.

-After you've joined the housing register, you can make a bid to let us know you're interested in an advertised council property
+After you've joined the housing register, you can make a bid to let us know you're interested in an advertised council or housing association property.

 How to end your council tenancy if you're moving out of your property, and what else you need to do before you move